unibeck/retro_state/README.md

 ```
 retro_state:
   recorder: enable
+  influxdb: enable
 ```

-There are somethings to be aware of when enabling these integrations:
+There are some things to be aware of when enabling these integrations:
 - Recorder
   - This component stops the base HA recorder component and starts a new one with several additions.
   During this switch there may be some events that are not captured and saved to the db.
+- InfluxDB
+  - This component stops the base HA influxdb component and starts a new one with several additions.
+  During this switch there may be some events that are not captured and saved to influxdb.

 ## Historic Template Component